jacobpclouse/ICSI_500_Project_3/README.md

 # ICSI_500_Project_3
 Develop a practical understanding of task collaboration using socket programming, semaphores, multithreading.

+# YOU NEED TO RENAME ALL THE FUNCTION & VARIABLE NAMES BEFORE SUBMITTING

 ## OBJECTIVES
 Develop a client/server application using Linux TCP sockets and the C programming language.
 Your solution will be based on the code you developed for project-2.
 You are to add to the Chat